Our work wouldn’t be possible without the generous and ongoing support of the following individuals & organisations. (Click for more info)

 Project Partners & Ambassadors

-The Kingsley Holgate Foundation is a long-term partner in both the Rhino Art Project and World Youth Wildlife Summits.
+The Kingsley Holgate Foundation is a long-term partner in both the Rhino Art Project and World Youth Wildlife Summits, as well as the Feeding Wildlife Communities initiative.
 Kingsley Holgate is a renowned explorer and humanitarian involved in initiatives such as malaria prevention, water purification and Rite-to-Sight projects.

-The Uthingo Foundation is a foundation that assists the Project Rhino, Rhino Art Programme with expanding and increasing our impact in local communities to achieve connectivity and reduce wildlife conflicts
+The Uthingo Foundation is a foundation that assists the Project Rhino, Rhino Art Programme with expanding and increasing our impact in local communities to achieve connectivity and reduce wildlife conflict.

 Global Conservation Force is an international organisation dedicated to saving wildlife from extinction through education, anti-poaching and conservation efforts.
 GCF continue to support Project Rhino’s conservation efforts, particularly in the establishment of Horse Units to provide ongoing patrol protection.